-Section 108(f) of the Sustainable Fisheries Act, enacted during the 104th Congress, mandated a formal review, by the National Academy of Sciences, of individual fishing quota ("IFQ") programs.
+As noted above, section 108(f) of the Sustainable Fisheries Act mandated a formal review, by the National Academy of Sciences, of IFQ programs.
 16 USC 1853 Note.
 It was the intent of Congress that the review should provide a basis for future legislative or administrative decisions concerning such programs.
-Section 108(d)(1)(A) of the Act also imposed a moratorium on new IFQ programs, until October 1, 2000.
+Section 108(d)(1)(A) of that statute also imposed a moratorium on new IFQ programs, until October 1, 2000.
 16 USC 1853 Note.
 In that context, this paper provides information on the record of the halibut/sablefish IFQ program, since its inception in 1995.

 When the North Pacific Fishery Management Council recommended approval by the Secretary of Commerce of an IFQ system for the halibut and sablefish fisheries, it was on the basis of an administrative process involving extensive debate and intensive analysis.
-Over the course of several years, the Council had considered an array of possible management responses to conservation, social, and economic factors at work in the then open access fisheries.
+The Council had considered an array of possible management responses to conservation, social, and economic factors at work in the then open access fisheries.
 These factors were identified, as follows:

-Allocation conflicts; Gear conflicts; Fishing mortality and other costs due to lost gear; Bycatch loss of halibut and sablefish in other fisheries; Discard mortality for halibut and other retainable species in the halibut and sablefish fisheries; Excess harvesting capacity; Product quality, as reflected in halibut and sablefish prices; Safety of fishermen; Economic stability in the fixed gear halibut and sablefish fisheries and affected communities; and Rural coastal community development of a small boat fishery.
+- Allocation conflicts; - Gear conflicts; - Fishing mortality and other costs due to lost gear; - Bycatch loss of halibut and sablefish in other fisheries; - Discard mortality for halibut and other retainable species in the halibut and sablefish fisheries; - Excess harvesting capacity; - Product quality, as reflected in halibut and sablefish prices;

+- Safety of fishermen; - Economic stability in the fixed gear halibut and sablefish fisheries and affected communities; and - Rural coastal community development of a small boat fishery.